Rice University Guide

 Demonstrated Interest: Rice does consider demonstrated interest.

 Recommendation Letter Policies: One counselor recommendation and two teachers with one relating to the planned field of study.
-Additional recommendation letters are not accepted.
+Additional recommendation letters are not officially accepted, but if you have a contact within Rice university, they can email the admissions office on your behalf.

 Rice University Essay Prompts for 2020: